privateprep/coding-space-website/src/pages/programs/calendar.md

       Get ready for a magical Halloween adventure at our Enchanted Pumpkins Workshop!
 In this exciting hands-on session, your child will bring their very own pumpkin to life using Arduino technology.
 With glowing lights and spooky sounds that respond to movement, these pumpkins are no ordinary decorations!

-      Kids will learn the basics of circuits and coding while having a blast creating their very own high-tech Halloween masterpiece.
+      Kids will learn the basics of circuits and coding while having a blast creating a high-tech Halloween masterpiece.
 They’ll also get to decorate their pumpkins with stickers, markers, and more for a truly personal touch.

-      By the end of the session, each child will leave with their very own pumpkin friend and a newfound understanding of electronics and programming.
+      Y﻿our child will leave the session with their new pumpkin friend, a newfound understanding of electronics and programming, and an exciting start to their Halloween!

       👻 **Space is limited**—sign up now and let your child experience the magic of coding and creativity this Halloween!\